sd_watchdog_enabled — Check whether the service manager expects watchdog keep-alive notifications from a service

 The watchdog functionality and the

-$WATCHDOG_USEC variable were
+$WATCHDOG_USEC variable were added in

-function was added in systemd-209.
-Since that version
+added in systemd-209.
+Since that version the

-$WATCHDOG_PID variable is also
+$WATCHDOG_PID variable is also set.